eBooks

 By being aware of these, you can craft a synopsis that effectively captures the essence of your work without falling into these traps.

 2. Including Too Much Detail: On the flip side, including too much detail can overwhelm the reader and dilute the impact of the major plot points.
-Focus on the main storyline and key characters, and omit subplots unless they are crucial to understanding the main plot or character development.
+Focus on the main storyline and key characters, and omit subplots unless they are important to understanding the main plot or character development.

 4. Forgetting the Ending: Sometimes, writers may omit the ending in the synopsis to avoid spoilers.
 However, agents and publishers expect the synopsis to reveal how the story concludes to assess the manuscript's full arc and potential.
 Ensure your synopsis includes a clear and concise ending.